 Conservation Status of Irish Blanket Bogs

 Under the EU Habitats Directive the National Parks and Wildlife Service (NPWS) are obliged to complete a report every 7 years on the condition of designated habitats.
-The assessments carried out in 2006 found that 10 years after the introduction of the habitats directive, no peatland type of priority importance in Ireland is in good conservation status.
-Blanket bogs were given a BAD assessment in this report due to the loss of their area, structure and function.
+The assessments carried out in 2006 and 2013 found that no peatland type of priority importance in Ireland is in good conservation status.
+Blanket bogs were given a BAD assessment in these reports due to the loss of their area, structure and function.
 The drivers of the loss of blanket bogs include reclamation, peat extraction, afforestation, over grazing, drainage, burning, erosion and landslides.

 Extent and Utilisation of Blanket Bog